Let’s start with the benefits.

 It is unlikely you will be able to borrow on your home after the reverse mortgage is in place.

-There is an 18 month waiting period to refinance into another reverse mortgage and it is unlikely it will make economic sense to do so, unless the value has increased substantially.
+There is an 18 month waiting period to refinance into another reverse mortgage and it is unlikely it will make economic sense to do so, unless the property value has increased substantially.

 Certain events can trigger the loan to become due and payable.
 Some common examples are: death of the borrowers, vacating the property for 12 months, not paying the property taxes/homeowner’s insurance or not maintaining the property.